 What are Blocks , Procs and Lambdas ?

 They are a group of statements that can be executed.
-They all might look similar and they are the extension of same concept callable objects
+They all might look similar and they are the extension of same concept callable objects in Ruby, but they have subtle differences.

 -